hankersyan/HMMPhysionet/README.md

 plt.R : R script to generate the circle plots showing count and average length of stay of various start end state pairs.

 ttest.R: R script to output ttest values for a given result file containing RMSE values across the different runs for both the baseline model and the HMM model.

+Feel free to use these files in your research , but kindly cite us if you end up using these:
+Mani Sotoodeh, Joyce Ho.
+(2019).
+"Improving length of stay prediction using a hidden Markov model."
+AMIA 2019 Summit

+Should you have any questions contact me at: mani.sotoodeh--at--gmail.com